BodinoMing/ielts/speaking.md

 **response:**

 **one** One reason is that it can help children learn valuable financial lessons and develop good money management skills.
-By receiving a regular allowance, children can learn how to budget and plan their spending, as well as how to save for larger purchases and set financial goals.
+By receiving a regular allowance, children can learn how to budget and plan their spending, which helps them develop a sense of financial responsibility from an early age

 **two** it can help them feel more independent and empowered.
 When given their own money, children can make their own decisions about how to spend it, which can give them a greater sense of freedom and control.
-This can help build their confidence
+This can help build their confidence and decision-making skills

 **Should children learn how to use money at school or from their parents?**

 **response:**

-**one**One reason for children to learn about money at school is that it can provide them with a structured and consistent learning experience.
-By offering classes or programs on financial literacy, schools can ensure that all students have access to valuable resources and information about managing money, regardless of their background or home life.
+**one**One reason for children to learn about money at school is that it canprovide a structured curriculum that teaches children about financial concepts, such as budgeting, saving, and investing. schools can ensure that all students have access to valuable resources and information about managing money, regardless of their background or home life.

-**two**t it can provide a more personalized and hands-on learning experience.
+**two** they can provide real-life examples and practical lessons on money management.
+Parents can involve children in household budgeting, allowance systems, and decision-making processes.
 Parents can tailor their lessons to their children’s unique needs and circumstances, and can offer guidance and support throughout the learning process.

 **How do people save money?**

 **response:**

-**one** by setting short and long-term savings goals.
-By setting specific savings goals, individuals can work towards achieving them by allocating a portion of their income towards regular savings deposits.
-Short-term savings goals might include saving for a vacation or a new piece of furniture, while long-term goals might involve saving for a down payment on a home or retirement.
+**one** First and foremost, one common way people save money is through budgeting.
+By creating a detailed budget, individuals can allocate specific amounts for various expenses and prioritize savings.

-**two** shopping second-hand.
-Second-hand stores offer quality items at a fraction of the original price.
-People can save money by purchasing clothes, furniture, and even electronic devices that are still in good working condition.
+**two** many people opt for automated systems that transfer a predetermined amount from their income directly into a savings account.
 Additionally, buying second-hand products encourages recycling and sustainable living, which helps to protect the environment.

 **Why can’t some people save money?**